learnk8s/learnk8s.io/src/requests-limits/content.md

 Unlike CPU requests, the limits of one container do not affect the CPU usage of other containers.

-_That's exactly what happens in Kubernetes as well._
+_That's precisely what happens in Kubernetes as well._

 Setting the CPU limit set a max on how CPU a process can use.